IBokai/MiniLang/README.md

 # TinyC
-Tiny compiler of C-like language into RISC-V assembly code
+Tiny compiler of C-like language to RISC-V assembly code